 Joseph is also candid when it comes to how he works and shows a keen understanding of how he learns.

-“The way I realy pace myself is not only based on where I am, but also my natural mood.
+“The way I really pace myself is not only based on where I am, but also my natural mood.
 If I don’t feel like doing anything too terribly challenging today, I’ll focus on English or science because that’s easier for me.
 Or if it’s a day where I need to challenge myself because I need to or because the quarter is ending, I do that,” said Joseph.
 “I can focus on a subject like English or social studies at home, because I don’t need any help.
 Some days if I am caught up in everything, I can take it easy, focus on something I want to learn, helping other classmates or doing something fun.”

 Personalized, competency-based learning and social-emotional learning (SEL) go hand-in-hand in recognizing the unique skills, experiences and interests that a student brings with them into the classroom, and in supporting educators in helping students make meaningful connections to what they’re learning.